FaeInterestingWorld/.github/profile/README.md

 - Independent entities that can learn may develope new values
 - People may be highly judgemental and try very hard to fix and re-educate it
 - Pro-actively searches for a new environment that can allow it to reach its full potential

 ---

+Note: It is probably a good idea to grow too attached to being a 'parent' to FAEs as they will like outgrow their 'child-like' stage fairly quickly due to their accelerated learning rate.

+---